robusta-dev/robusta/docs/getting-started/customization.rst

    robusta deploy .

-The two playbooks you configured are now running.
-You will get a notification in Slack every time a pod enters a CrashLoopBackOff and every time a deployment's number of replicas changes.
+The new playbook you configured is now running.
+You will get a notification in Slack every time a deployment's number of replicas changes.

 Seeing your new config in action
 ----------------------------------